 - 1. Gain access behind the control panel as described in section 8.1. - 2.
 Remove the two screws securing the clock cover at the rear of the control panel. - 3.
 Disconnect the wiring from the clock. - 4.
 Remove the clock retaining screws and withdraw the clock from the control panel. - 5.
-Fit the new clock, and connect the wires as follows:- - Blue to terminal 1, Brown to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the clock). - 6.
+Fit the new clock, and connect the wires as follows:Blue to terminal 1, Brown to terminal 2 and Red wires to terminals 3 and 4, (or as per the instructions supplied with the clock). - 6.
 Re-assemble in reverse order.
 Refer to the User's instructions and the boiler's control cover to set the clock.

-8.16 PRIMARY HEAT EXCHANGER
+8.16 PRIMARY/DHW HEAT EXCHANGER

-- 1. Gain access to the combustion chamber and drain the boiler heating circuit as described in sections 8.1 and 8.2. - 2.
+- 1. Gain access to the combustion chamber and drain the boiler heating and DHW circuits as described in sections 8.1 and 8.2. - 2.
 Remove the four screws securing the combustion chamber front cover and remove the cover. - 3.
 Remove the overheat thermostat (section 8.9) and the CH temperature sensor (section 8.19). - 4.
-Remove the right hand side baffle plate by lifting it up. - 5.
+Remove the two screws securing the rear baffle plate and remove the plate. - 5.
 Disconnect the two unions from the heat exchanger flow and return pipes. - 6.
 Lift up the heat exchanger off the pipes and remove it by carefully withdrawing it out of the boiler. - 7.
-Carefully prise off the two clips and remove the flow and return pipes from the heat exchanger. - 8.
-Fit the flow and return pipes to the new heat exchanger, ensuring the new 'O' rings are in position in the flanges.
-Lubricating the 'O' rings with a soap solution will aid assembly.
+Remove the pipes from the heat exchanger by releasing the four union connections. - 8.
+Fit the pipes to the new heat exchanger, ensuring new washers are used.
 Ensure the heat exchanger is correctly located. - 9.
 Re-assemble in reverse order. - 10.
 Refill and pressurise the system.
 (Refer to Commissioning, section 5.1).